dbt-labs/docs.getdbt.com/website/blog/2022-07-19-migrating-from-stored-procs.md

 ---
 title: "Migrating from Stored Procedures to dbt"
 description: "Stored procedures are great, but they eventually become hard to scale. dbt fixes that, but the migration process can seem daunting.
-Matt Winkler and Natty demystify the process in this blog!"
+Matt Winkler demystifies the process in this blog!"
 slug: migrating-from-stored-procs

 authors: [matt_winkler]